bahrus/xtal-sip/README.md

 xtal-sip operates on a "strongest to weakest" hierarchy of mappings.
 At the strongest level are link tags contained either in the head, or, for lower priority resources, towards the end.

-The browser already does some useful things with link tags, such as preloading resources ahead of time.  conditionalImport enhances/extends the functionality building a mapping system around it, with very specific versions and integrity hashes.
+The browser already does some useful things with link tags, such as preloading resources ahead of time.  conditionalImport enhances/extends the functionality, building a mapping system around it, with very specific versions and integrity hashes.

 At the middle specificity level, we have bare import specifiers / import maps, which can also serve the purpose of mapping to specific versions.
 In some ways, it is more powerful than the link tag mappings (supporting scoped resolutions, for example), but it is less powerful in other ways (for example, providing hash integrity tests).
 I could see standards evolving to link these two more closely together, however.

-At the lowest specificity level, our final fallback is to just load a CDN URL.
+At the lowest specificity level, our final fallback is to just load an evergreen CDN URL.
 This probably shouldn't hard-code the specific version in it, for a variety of good-practice reasons.
 It relies a bit on backwards compatibility, but it can always adopt slow moving versioning to reduce this risk.

 With link references, we can define a slew of easily streamable mappings.
 For example: